John J. Tuchi

-John Joseph Tuchi (born May 18, 1964) is an American lawyer and jurist who is a U.S. district judge of the U.S. District Court for the District of Arizona.
+John Joseph Tuchi (born May 18, 1964) is an American lawyer who is a United States district judge of the United States District Court for the District of Arizona.

 Early life and education

 Tuchi was born in 1964 in Colver, Pennsylvania.
 He studied engineering at West Virginia University, graduating in 1987 with a Bachelor of Science degree.
 He received a Master of Science degree from the University of Arizona in 1989.

 Tuchi was a project engineer at the Hughes Aircraft Company from 1987 to 1989, then worked as a consultant for Arthur Andersen from 1989 to 1991.
 He then attended Arizona State University's College of Law (now Sandra Day O'Connor College of Law), where he was editor-in-chief of the Arizona State Law Journal.
 He graduated in 1994 with a Juris Doctor magna cum laude and Order of the Coif membership.

-Legal career
+Career

-Tuchi served as a law clerk to Judge William C. Canby of the U.S. Court of Appeals for the Ninth Circuit from 1994 to 1995.
+Tuchi served as a law clerk to Judge William Canby of the United States Court of Appeals for the Ninth Circuit from 1994 to 1995.
 He was in private practice as an associate at the law firm of Brown & Bain (now part of Perkins Coie) from 1995 to 1998.

-From 1998 to 2014, Tuchi was an assistant U.S. attorney for the District of Arizona.
-He served as Chief of the Criminal Division, from 2006 to 2009, as Senior Litigation Counsel and Tribal Liaison from 2009 to 2012, interim United States Attorney in 2012 and later served as Chief Assistant United States Attorney.
+From 1998 to 2014, Tuchi was an assistant United States attorney for the District of Arizona.
+He served as Chief of the Criminal Division, from 2006 to 2009, as Senior Litigation Counsel and Tribal Liaison from 2009 to 2012, interim United States attorney in 2012 and later served as chief assistant United States attorney.